Akavall/WordCountHist/README.md

 # Word Count Hist

-Allows user to create a histogram of word counts of all files and sub-directorys, including zipped directories in a given directory path.
+Allows user to create a histogram of word counts of all files and sub-directories, including zipped directories in a given directory path.

 Set up: